-As an Ohio marketing agency, we’ve seen businesses spend time and money on flashy content and beautiful design, only to have their websites fail on basic SEO structure and ranking.
-And in a world rapidly shifting toward Answer Engine Optimization (AEO), lack of SEO is certainly a costly oversight.
+Search engine optimization is more important than ever, and companies that take it seriously position themselves to win big in the long run.
+As a Columbus marketing agency, we’ve seen businesses pump out amazing content and beautiful design, only to scratch their heads, wondering why there’s no lift in organic traffic.
+And in a world rapidly shifting toward Answer Engine Optimization (AEO), the lack of SEO is certainly a costly oversight.

-Get the Foundational Core Areas of Technical SEO Right
+Get the Foundations of SEO Right

-1. Performance
+Performance

 • CDN (Content Delivery Network)